Enrich Your Exercise Programs: Add a Cognitive Overlay

-Every day she dresses the baby, feeds it, fails to notice that the baby does not swallow the food pooling on the floor, and gets angry if caregivers fail to acknowledge the baby’s existence (Dolls for Dementia 2017).
+Every day she dresses the baby, feeds it, fails to notice that the baby does not swallow the food pooling on the floor, and gets angry if caregivers fail to acknowledge the baby’s existence.

 It’s a delicate balance.
-No one knows which side to come down on – truth or profound despair?
+Nobody knows what side to come down on - truth or profound despair?

 Every practitioner who has ever worked with a patient suffering from neurocognitive decline has felt the urgent sense of uselessness.
-For a season, even physiotherapists gave up the ghost on the cost effectiveness of skilled therapy when working with patients with dementia (Sifferlin 2016).
+For a season, even physiotherapists gave up the ghost on the cost-effectiveness of skilled therapy (Sifferlin 2016) when working with patients with dementia.
 ‘What good am I doing?’ we would whisper.
 ‘She can’t remember a thing I just showed her.’

 It’s true.
 It is challenging to work with patients with cognitive decline.
 But there isn’t a therapist on the planet who wouldn’t think it worthwhile if research showed such exercises made an actual, measurable, significant difference.

 Regular aerobic training can improve aspects of cognitive function; in fact, adding exercise to a weekly regime both reduces the systems of dementia and slows its onset.